YuliiaLev/YuliiaLev/README.md

 <div align="left">

 ### My favorite (QA and programming related) quotes:
-> - "Testing is the process of trying to break the code".( Anonymous)
+> - "Testing is the process of trying to break the code"(Anonymous)
-> - “Never allow the same bug to bite you twice.”
-(Steve Maguire)
+> - “Never allow the same bug to bite you twice” (Steve Maguire)
-> - “There are two ways to write error-free programs; only the third one works.”
-(Alan J. Perlis)
+> - “There are two ways to write error-free programs; only the third one works” (Alan J. Perlis)
 > - ”Testing is like a game of chess, you have to think ahead of the developer" (Huib Schoots)
 > - “Talk is cheap.
-Show me the code.”
-(Linus Torvalds)
+Show me the code” (Linus Torvalds)